Governor Kelly vetoes controversial ‘Ad Astra’ map

-TOPEKA (KSNT) – Governor Laura Kelly has vetoed the controversial ‘Ad Astra’ map on Thursday.
+TOPEKA, Kan.
+(KSNT) – Gov. Laura Kelly has vetoed the controversial ‘Ad Astra’ map on Thursday.

 With the veto, Senate bill 355 will now go back to the Kansas House and Senate, where it will require a supermajority vote of two-thirds of the members in each body in order for it to be passed into law.